f3rs3n/VREC-dat-filter/README.md

     * Example: `--urls "https://vsrecommendedgames.miraheze.org/wiki/PlayStation"`

 * `--threshold <0-100>` or `-t <0-100>` (Flag, Optional)
-    * Minimum similarity percentage (0-100) for a fuzzy match using `fuzz.WRatio`.
-Only DAT games meeting this threshold against a web title are considered potential candidates.
+    * Minimum similarity percentage (0-100) using `fuzz.WRatio` required for a DAT game to be considered a candidate during the automatic matching stage (Stage 1 & 2).
     * Default: `90`
     * Example: `-t 85`